 Canterbury plays pretty consistently so is always worth betting on.
-The summer night season was profitable for me last year but always happy to bet there.
+The summer night season is generally pretty good, but really I’m always happy to bet there.

 What tips would you give for your average punter betting at Canterbury?

-It’s a good track to bet on and if you can get your map right, you’ve got a great head start.
+It’s a good track to bet on.
+What’s most important is you can get your map right – if so, you’ve got a great head start.

 You can have one of Australia's most experienced betting pros doing the form for you and sending you bets.
 Just click here to get involved with Gareth's Winners.